c0D3M/Graph_Algorithms/Misc/README.md

 **UVA 10269**
 https://vjudge.net/problem/UVA-10269
-Key idea is Mario can zip thru some path of length <=L , now to find these paths one has to run Fllyod Warshall Algorithm to find all pair shortes path.
+Key idea is Mario can zip thru some path of length <=L , now to find these paths one has to run **Fllyod Warshall** Algorithm to find all pair shortes path.
-So first do this and then run Dijkstra and model the graph , here the state would be (node,K) i.e. how many time accelration show has been used.
+So first do this and then run **Dijkstra** and model the graph , here the state would be (node,K) i.e. how many time accelration show has been used.
-At each transaction first do normal dijkstra relaxtion and then see if accelration can be used and select those path (calculated from flyod warshall whose length <=L).
+At each piority queue pop transaction first do normal dijkstra relaxtion and then see if accelaration can be used and select those path (calculated from flyod warshall whose length <=L).
+All test cases passes.